 - 1/2 cup dried cranberries

 - some pepper

-- Cut potatoes in cubes and boil in salt water for 10 minutes.
+- Boil potatoes in salted water for 10 minutes.

-- Chop kale and steam for about 10 minutes.
+- Steam kale for about 10 minutes.
 See introduction for tips.

 - Chop onion and sausages and sauté them in olive oil in a large skillet at medium to high heat for about 3 minutes.
 Then add potatoes and sauté for another 5 minutes.

 - Add the steamed kale, the dried cranberries, mustard, salt and pepper and stir very well.